 How many times have you heard from business owners, in fact anyone in business, about how busy they are around the Festive Season; how much time they spend at work; how they spend more time with their business than their family?

-Well, according to the 2018 Westpac Small Business Report in collaboration with Deloitte, when it comes to Australian small business owners, they are not exaggerating: “Almost three in five (58 per cent) of small business owners said they expect to miss out on sleep due to work demands during the Christmas period, 63 per cent won’t have a chance to relax and wind down over the holiday season, and 58 per cent will miss out on spending time with family and friends.”
+Well, according to a report done by Westpac with Deloitte only a few years ago, when it comes to Australian small business owners, they are not exaggerating: “Almost three in five (58 per cent) of small business owners said they expect to miss out on sleep due to work demands during the Christmas period, 63 per cent won’t have a chance to relax and wind down over the holiday season, and 58 per cent will miss out on spending time with family and friends.”

 Women business owners are also more likely than their male counterparts to make personal sacrifices for their businesses - 34 per cent of women are willing to sacrifice their salary to pay staff, compared to 27 per cent of men.

 In 2012 Ruby did some research into women owned businesses to uncover “first” challenges, finding that nearly half of our respondents said ‘dealing with certain areas of business they had no previous exposure to’ was top of the list of things they found most challenging when starting up their business.
 High on the list of other challenges were ‘securing business,’ and ‘controlling the hours worked’.

 It appears that in the intervening six years - between Ruby’s women-owned business focussed research and this more recent 2018 report - controlling hours worked and making sacrifices are still the order of the day for SME owners.